 Winquist grading of femoral shaft fractures.

 Femoral shaft fractures occur with minimal or no trauma and are associated with abnormally brittle bone and increased cortical thickening.
-These atypical fractures are characterized by a transverse or short oblique morphology and lack of substantial comminution.5–7 They most commonly occur in the proximal one-third of the femoral shaft but can be anywhere from an area ...
+These atypical fractures are characterized by a transverse or short oblique morphology and lack of substantial comminution.5–7 They most commonly occur in the proximal one-third of the femoral shaft but can be anywhere from an area distal to the lesser ...